Understanding the Timeless Craft of Handmade Statues in Nepal

 It is indeed tough to pinpoint exactly when did the culture of handmade statues it all started, but the early artisans of Nepal were influenced by the ancient Indian art.
 Initially, the art of Gupta India shaped way, and later by the Pala India.
 In time, Nepalese artists created a distinctive style of their own that has set the foundations of a tradition that would evolve but never lose its roots.

 Met Museum reports that Nepalese artists later developed a distinctive physiognomy for their deities.
-The noticeable long and languid eyes on wider faces were the significant differences between the Indian and Nepalese art.
+The noticeable long and relaxed eyes on wider faces were the significant differences between the Indian and Nepalese art.
 In addition to this, the Nepali artists were titled toward showcasing ornaments, exaggerated postures, and unique jewelry styles.

 1. The Licchavi Dynasty (4th–9th Century)